mixer/beam-client-java/README.md

 This is the official Java client for the [beam.pro](https://beam.pro) API.
 It currently supports `v1` and is a work in progress.

+## Documentation

+Confused about a method's intent?
+Not sure where to get a piece of information?
+Our [Javadocs](https://developer.beam.pro/doc/java-client) are the place to go!
+That link contains the most up-to-date docs for this API client.

 ## Building

 We use [Maven](http://maven.apache.org/) to build Beam's Java client.
 Once you have [Maven installed](http://maven.apache.org/guides/getting-started/maven-in-five-minutes.html), there are two easy steps to getting the